 The selected plots should represent environmentally homogeneous spatial units.
 These units are also called communities.

 Local abundances of each species can be recorded.
-Other features, like functional traits, can be collected on the present species.
+Other features, like functional traits, can be collected or sampled from the present species.

 There are several ways to record abundances: counting the number of individuals of every species or estimate their spatial cover are the most common ones.
 Sometimes, the abundances of species are not measured and only presence/absence data are available.

-Digitilizing the field data then creates a so-called site-species matrix.
-This object usually contains the sites in rows and the species in columns (it can also be the other way around).
+Digitalizing the field data then creates a so-called site-species matrix.
+This object usually contains the sites/plots in rows and the species in columns (but be careful, sometimes it can also be the other way around).
 The matrix is filled with the local abundances of species in plots.
 If only presence/absence are recorded, then the matrix only contains 1 and 0.

 For example, in the following figure, the blue case indicates that the Species 2 has 3 individuals in the Plot 1.

-On this island, 50 1 hectare permanent plots were established by Smithsonian Tropical Research Institute and Princeton University to study the dynamics of tropical forest vegetation.
+On this island, 50 permanent plots of 1 hectar each were established by the Smithsonian Tropical Research Institute and Princeton University to study the dynamics of tropical forest vegetation.

 In these 50 1-ha plots, every tree individual with a diameter at breast height (DBH) > 10 cm was recorded.